swiergot/ha-catt-fix/README.md

 ## Installation

-1. Download `ha-catt-fix.js` and put it in `/config/www/community/ha-catt-fix/`.
+1. It is recommended to install this with HACS by adding a custom repository.
+Alternatively, download `ha-catt-fix.js` and put it inside `/config/www/`.

-   Note: Installation through HACS is not supported yet.

 2. Add it as a resource to your Home Assistant UI.
+Follow the instructions displayed by HACS.
+If you are not installing with HACS, then:

    If you use the YAML mode, put the following in your `configuration.yaml`: